An Article

 We’re wired as consultants to be fixers, much to the dismay of our friends and family whose venting sessions quickly become unsolicited suggestion parades.
 Universally, that unsolicited part renders the rest of the suggestion invalid.
 If someone tells you about a stressful stretch of their commute, that doesn’t mean they want to hear about alternate routes.

 In the early stages of a client relationship, though, that drive to fix things can be invaluable.
-Potential solutions flow quickly: The result of pattern matching, research, and the nebulous quality we call experience.
+Potential solutions flow quickly — the result of pattern matching, research, and the nebulous quality we call experience.

 In truth, the hardest part is finding the right underlying problem.
 Where are organizational issues found?
 Are they candidates for a technology-based fix?
 When should a process be automated?